multicatch/esp32_sk6812_pc_lightbar/README.md

 - Works with USB power when shut down (and without it)
 - Sleep “breathing” animation (requires USB power when suspended)
 - Animation with dithering and FPS lock for smooth and stable operation
-- Windows app/agent is very lightweight (needs 1MB of RAM and Task Manager shows 0% CPU activity for this agent)
+- Windows app/agent is very lightweight (needs 0.7MB of RAM and Task Manager shows 0% CPU activity for this agent all the time)

 ## Subprojects